kerolloz/03-CS-Second-Term/Compiler.md

 E => -E => -(E) => -(E+E) => -(E+id) => -(id+id)
 ```

-At each derivation step, we can choose any of the non-terminal in the
-sentential form of G for the replacement
+At each derivation step, we can choose any of the non-terminal in the sentential form of G for the replacement

+- top-down parsers try to find the left-most derivation
+- bottom-up parsers try to find the right-most derivation in the reverse order.

+#### Parse Tree

+> can be seen as a graphical representation of a derivation

+ambiguous grammar
+: produces more than one parse tree for a sentence

+For  most parsers, **grammar must be unambiguous**.

+unambiguous grammar
+: unique selection of the parse tree for a sentence

+eliminate ambiguity during the design phase

 ## Lecture 4